 This plan change seeks to change the zoning of the application site from Living 2A to Living 1.
-This will allow future subdivision of the site to create allotments with an average allotment size of not less than 800 m.
-The proposed zoning immediately adjoining the existing Living 1 Zone at Kirwee and allows for an increase in density within the existing township boundaries, close to the township centre.
+This will allow future subdivision of the site to create allotments with an average allotment size of not less than 800 m2.
+The proposed zoning immediately adjoins the existing Living 1 Zone at Kirwee and would allow for an increase in density within the existing township boundaries, close to the township centre.